-The first ILTS Perfusion machines Workshop will bring together industry, experts and clinical specialists involved in liver transplant in order to cover the existing technology available today in liver preservation and perfusion.
-The workshop will offer to the industry, the opportunity to present to a targeted audience their technology, and confront with the clinical experience of the audience.
-All the companies present will be given the opportunity to explain and demonstrate their technology.
-Participants will have the chance to experiment the machines for a better understanding.
+The first ILTS Perfusion machines Workshop brought together industry, experts and clinical specialists involved in liver transplant in order to cover the existing technology available today in liver preservation and perfusion.
+The workshop offered to the industry the opportunity to present to a targeted audience their technology, and confront with the clinical experience of the audience.
+All the companies present took the opportunity to explain and demonstrate their technology.
+Participants had the chance to experiment the machines for a better understanding.

-Format: 20 minutes Hands-On sessions of 5 to 8 participants per group for a total of 100 participants expected.
+Format: 20 minutes Hands-On sessions of 5 to 8 participants per group.

 Workshop: Perioperative Echocardiography for Liver Transplantation